 3. Skill Sets and Daily Work

-A sourcer's day looks like a researcher's.
-They're writing Boolean strings, scanning candidate databases, reviewing profiles for signals of fit, and crafting outreach messages that get opened.
-The best sourcers write like marketers - they understand that a passive candidate's inbox is crowded, and the first message needs to earn attention.
+Day to day, sourcers work like researchers.
+They’re writing Boolean strings, scanning candidate databases, reviewing profiles for signals of fit, and crafting outreach messages that get opened.
+The best sourcers write like marketers - they understand that a passive candidate’s inbox is crowded, and the first message needs to earn attention.

-A recruiter's day looks like a project manager's.
-They're running intake calls with hiring managers, conducting phone screens, coordinating interview panels, collecting feedback, and pushing offers across the finish line.
+Recruiters spend their days like project managers.
+They’re running intake calls with hiring managers, conducting phone screens, coordinating interview panels, collecting feedback, and pushing offers across the finish line.
 Communication and negotiation dominate their calendars.

 4. Tools and Technology

-Sourcing tools are built around search and outreach: AI candidate sourcing platforms, candidate databases, email finders, and sequence automation.
+Search and outreach define sourcing tools: platforms that show how AI sourcing works, candidate databases, email finders, and sequence automation.
 The goal is to find and contact the right people as efficiently as possible.

 Recruiting tools are built around pipeline management and evaluation: applicant tracking systems (ATS), interview scheduling, assessment platforms, and offer letter generators.
 The goal is to move candidates through a structured process without dropping anyone.